davidcarboni/restolino/README.md

 ### What is it?

-A brutally opinionated, super-simple REST API framework for Java.
+Java for the Web.
+A brutally opinionated, super-simple REST API framework, plus static file serving.

 It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.

-What it does do is get you started and stays out of your way, because configuring frameworks is a distraction from what you are actually trying to achieve.
-Java is a great language with loads of support, but it's not efficient for the Web.
-This is my way of changing that.
-It's good for REST and it's also a nice quick-and-dirty static file server.
+What it does do is let you work and stays out of your way, because configuring frameworks is a distraction.
+Java is a great language with loads of support, but it's never been efficient for Web development.
+This changes that.

 If you're a purist, this is not the framework you are looking for.